Wolters Kluwer Tax & Accounting Asia Pacific Wins the Grand Globee® and Multiple Gold and Silver Golden Bridge Awards

 CCH iKnow Practical Tools delivers over 500 practical tools like calculators, checklists, worked examples, procedures, flowcharts and task-based workflows, ensuring you always know the next step to take.
 They are technically correct and always current.

-CCH iKnow is a tax research platform which has 360-degree research functionality to help tax and accounting professionals navigate complex tax topics with balanced commentary and up-to-date data and insights, prepared by the same team that powers the Australian Master Tax Guide.
+CCH iKnow is a tax research platform which has 360-degree tax legislative research functionality to help tax and accounting professionals navigate complex tax topics with balanced commentary and up-to-date data and insights, prepared by the same team that powers the Australian Master Tax Guide.
 The platform houses the latest legislation, rulings, cases and judgement source material, overlaid with topic guides, including news and commentary.
-With almost half of Australian accountants using Private Binding Rulings with the Australian Taxation Office, CCH iKnow has made locating them easier with its unique Private Binding Rulings (PBR) Finder.
-Over 130,000 ATO PBR are built seamlessly into the CCH iKnow platform.

 CCH Integrator is a single, integrated cloud-based platform that avoids multiple complex installations, system interfaces and the end-user confusion that arises when separate applications are used for tax management, compliance, reporting and provisioning.
 It is designed to be used by a team of one to the largest and most complex multinational teams.
 CCH Integrator brings the tax function under one umbrella so a team can manage multiple tax regimes and jurisdictions, reporting requirements, languages, and currencies – from anywhere in the world.